-- Purpose The LTVR aligns Executive accountability and remunerat the delivery of sustained group performance and share the long-term.
-The plan is designed to vary remuneratio with the extent of longer-term (three year) performance focused on shareholder returns. nolder interests over on outcomes in line Participants All Executive KMPs and selected Senior Executives.
-Award Opportunity For FY24, the Group CEO and Managing Director received with a maximum (face value) of 150% of base salary.
-Oth received LTVR awards with a maximum (face value) of 50 er Executive KMPs Instrument Awards are made under the Zip Equity Incentive Plan and are made in the form of Performance Rights (Rights) with a nil exercise price which entitle the holder to one share in Zip upon vesting (or cash equivalent at the discretion of the Board).
+Purpose The LTVR aligns Executive accountability and remuneration outcomes with the delivery of sustained group performance and shareholder interests ove the long-term.
+The plan is designed to vary remuneration outcomes in line with the extent of longer-term (three year) performance achievement focused on shareholder returns.
+Participants All Executive KMPs and selected Senior Executives.
+Award Opportunity For FY24, the Group CEO and Managing Director received an LTVR award with a maximum (face value) of 150% of base salary.
+Other Executive KMPs received LTVR awards with a maximum (face value) of 50% of base salary.
+Instrument Awards are made under the Zip Equity Incentive Plan and are made in the form of Performance Rights (Rights) with a nil exercise price which entitle the holder to one share in Zip upon vesting (or cash equivalent at the discretion of the Board).
 Allocation Method Rights are granted on a face value basis by dividing the participants LTVR dollar value opportunity in AUD by the 30-day Volume Weighted Average Price (VWAP) of Zip shares traded in the period prior to the release of Zip's annual financial results immediately preceding the grant date.
 Performance Period The measurement period for assessing TSR performance is three years and is aligned with the release of results to ensure that the share price, upon which the TSR is determined, reflects an informed market.
-Vesting Conditions A participant must remain employed for the rights to ves leaver treatment outlined below).
-Vesting is based on the against the Performance Hurdle.
+Vesting Conditions A participant must remain employed for the rights to vest (subject to good leaver treatment outlined below).
+Vesting is based on the level of achievement against the Performance Hurdle.
 FY24 Performance Hurdle Zip's TSR compared to movement in the ASX 300 Accum Performance hurdles for the FY24 LTVR are: ulation Index.
-Zip's TSR (on a Compounding Annual Growth Basis) Compared to Movement in the ASX 300 Accumulation Index % Vesting ≥ index movement + 10% 100% index movement + 5% and < index movement + 10% Pro-rata = index movement + 5% 50% < index movement + 5% 0% In addition, Zip's TSR must be positive over the performa the Board determines otherwise. nce period unless Retesting For grants made prior to FY22, any unvested Performance Rights at the first two testing points were carried forward and if the TSR hurdle at the final testing point was achieved, 100% of all the Performance Rights initially granted would vest.
-Importantly, from FY22 this retesting clause was removed and any Rights that do not vest at the testing point will lapse.
-Malus Malus and clawback provisions apply.
+Zip's TSR (on a Compounding Annual Growth Basis) Compared to Movement in the ASX 300 Accumulation Index % Vesting ≥ index movement + 10% 100% index movement + 5% and < index movement + 10% Pro-rata = index movement + 5% 50% < index movement + 5% 0% In addition, Zip's TSR must be positive over the performathe Board determines otherwise. ance period unless Retesting For grants made prior to FY22, any unvested Performand two testing points were carried forward and if the TSR hesting point was achieved, 100% of all the Performance granted would vest.
+Importantly, from FY22 this retesting removed and any Rights that do not vest at the testing process. urdle at the final Rights initially g clause was Malus Malus and clawback provisions apply.
 For further detail r Governance and Risk Management section of this report